 - Give priority to your findings.
 Give priority to your findings and outcomes.
 Reduce the time that you spend on background, but be sure you have offered enough background, material and information for your conclusions to make sense to your audience.

 Things to do before the presentation at a conference to prevent technical delays/issues

 - Ensure that you are available at least 30 minutes before the session starts on the day of the conference.

 - All presentations must run on Windows operating system – the Laptop and the Presentations MUST be submitted to the IT table 15 minutes in advance to ensure that the sessions run according to schedule without any delays.

-- Make sure the USB media storage device and your presentation file are properly labelled with your name, presentation day, and time
+- Make sure the USB media storage device and your presentation file are properly labeled with your name, presentation day, and time

 - Send your final presentation via email to the organizing committee by the prescribed deadline